LAW 3526 - Corporate Insolvency Law

 - Assessment must maintain academic standards.

 SubmissionEssays and Case Comments will be submitted electronically.
-MyUni will outline the steps to submit using turnitin.
+MyUni will outline the steps to submit using turnitin and ICC.

 Grades for your performance in this course will be awarded in accordance with the following scheme: